WATER

 for both the novice and the experienced.

-desert area known as the Richtersveld.
-Although the river
+the mountainous desert area known as the Richtersveld.
+Although

-is mostly tranquil and scenic it does have some fun rapids
+the river is mostly tranquil and scenic it does have some

-which can be enjoyed in a one-day rafting trip above Augrabies
+fun rapids which can be enjoyed in a one-day rafting trip

-challenge for slightly more advanced white water rafting enthusiasts.
+Cape is a challenge for slightly more advanced white water

-of the most spectacular rivers in the country and with somewhat
+is arguably one of the most spectacular rivers in the country

-one of the top ten best in Africa by Getaway magazine and
+was ranked one of the top ten best in Africa by Getaway magazine

-meanders for 19km through private game farms on the one side
+and meanders for 19km through private game farms on the one

 rapids but also magnificent flora, fauna and birdlife.

-in Zambia offers probably the ultimate in white water rafting
+and Livingstone in Zambia offers probably the ultimate in

 Sea kayaking along the spectacularly beautiful coastline of